Nationality: The Earth

 Countries Lived In Before: China, the UK, the US

-Why did you end up here: I figured if I knew Argentina better than where I was born, it’s time to learn about where I was from.
-China is a country booming with opportunities, and it’s also fun to travel in here.
+Why Did You Move Back to China: I figured if I knew Argentina better than where I was born, it’s time to learn about my root.
+China has a booming economy, it has unlimited potentials (which is pretty fun for a young person to explore) and it’s also fun to travel in China.

 Hobbies: Swing dance – east coast, lindyhop, west coast, a little bit of blue and balboa.